piper1970/event-booking-microservice/SETUP.md

 ## Setting Up Databases For Each Service

-The postgres container in the docker-compose file runs the initialization scripts from the _./data/scripts_ directory.
+The postgres container in the docker-compose file runs the initialization bash shell scripts from the _./data/scripts_ directory.
 Once done, it closes the container.
 The container will need to be restarted again.